jayshah19949596/CarND-PID-Control-Project/README.md

 ## Project Goal

 In this project, a PID controller was implemented to drive a car around circular track having sharp left and right turns.
-The good solution would help the car stay in the center portion of the lane and take smooth left and right turns without touching or running over the edges of the lane (considered as risky in case humans were travelling in such a car.
-The circular simulator track is shown in the video below:
+A good solution would help the car stay in the center portion of the lane and take smooth left and right turns without touching or running over the edges of the lane (considered as risky in case humans were travelling in such a car).
+Project goals were briefed in the video below:

 [![PID project goals](https://img.youtube.com/vi/EmjfKmmYXx0/0.jpg)](https://youtu.be/EmjfKmmYXx0?list=PLfAL4SSFqWqTN8sFDXntT43goHfRFQeYg)